 Was it only human Jesus that died, then?
 Seeing that both the human and the deity Jesus were so inextricably bound together as one entity, one cannot rightfully claim “Jesus” died without the deity of Jesus dying as well.
 Jesus was ONE entity, not two.
 Jesus certainly didn’t shed his divinity when “Jesus” ceased living, did He?
 And if He didn’t, Jesus, while in the grave, wasn’t truly “lifeless.”
 Or am I missing something here?

 Greywolf’s 1st Dictum: There can be no greater evil in all of existence than the Creator of Evil.
 (I’m referring to the God Jesus, of course.
 The conscious, deliberate, act of creating very evil is, in itself, inherently evil.
-Try thinking of an act even remotely more evil.
+Try thinking of an act even remotely more evil than that.
 End of story.)

 Greywolf’s 2nd Dictum: If it happened, God wanted it to.
 If He didn’t, it would never have happened.
 (Assuming God actually exists, of course.
 Note: This would include every human tragedy, every evil to befall man.
 Would it not?
 It’s A sobering conclusion that needs to be honestly dealt with by every God believer.
 The God named Jesus (as opposed to “God the Father”) willfully created very evil itself when he didn’t have to.
 Ask yourself if that wasn’t being evil in the extreme.
 See John 1:3 here.)